-Scan through the lengthy Lotus press release of the new Eletre SUV, and there's one figure you won't find anywhere: weight.
+Scan through the Lotus press release of the new Eletre SUV, and there's one figure you won't find anywhere: weight.
 Over 25 years after the featherlight Lotus Elise was launched, it seems even Lotus hasn't fully come to terms with how fundamentally things have changed over this period.
 The Eletre is a giant compared to the little Elise, and its heavy battery pack means it'll be far heavier, too.
-But electric SUVs are all the rage right now and even Lotus has entered this arena, building the Eletre on an all-new Electric Premium Architecture platform.
-What hasn't been lost is performance, as the nearly 600-horsepower Eletre is capable of hitting 62 mph in under three seconds.
+But electric SUVs are all the rage right now and even Lotus has entered this arena.
+What hasn't been lost is performance, as the 905-horsepower range-topping Eletre R is capable of hitting 62 mph in under three seconds.
 It also looks ready for a brawl with the Lamborghini Urus, never mind Tesla.
 Let's find out if a heavy electric SUV can possibly be worthy of the Lotus badge.

 Especially when finished in retina-shattering yellow, the Lotus Eletre exterior's resemblance to the Lamborghini Urus is unavoidable.
 It's certainly not subtle with its cab-forward stance, short overhangs, and a short hood that Lotus says is reminiscent of its sports cars' mid-engined layout.